Mountfitchet Castle have put into place Covid-19 measures to make your visit safe as well as a whole lot of fun!

 Our new Wishing Tree

-Meet Derek and Doris our baby doves hatched on the 25th July in our maintenance shed.
+Meet Derek and Dotty our baby doves who hatched on the 25th July 2021 in our maintenance shed.
+We can say that they are very happy in their home at Mountfitchet Castle and are growing very quickly.

 Well done to everyone who entered our HALLOWEEN Colouring Competition.